 pollen, which is sold as a health supplement.
 Read about the side effects.

-People can also be allergic to honey too, although again, it is not a very common problem.
+Honey can facilitate allergic reactions too, although it is not a very common problem.
 Symptoms can include swelling of the tongue, sneezing, watery eyes, dizziness, itchy/scratchy feeling in the throat.
-Very often and allergic reaction to honey can be treated with anti-histamines if they are suitable for you, but symptoms can vary in severity and if in doubt, always seek advice from a medical professional.
+Very often an allergic reaction to honey can be treated with anti-histamines if they are suitable for the sufferer, but symptoms can vary in severity and if in doubt, always seek advice from a medical professional.

 Did You Know?